backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 ### Equipment Setup

 ![Description: Description: warng-16h](media/image6.png){:width="15" height="15"}
- **Exercises 3 and 4 involves application of electrical shocks to muscle through electrodes placed on the skin.
+ **The following exercises involve application of electrical shocks to muscle through electrodes placed on the skin.
 Students who have cardiac pacemakers or who suffer from neurological or cardiac disorders should not volunteer for these exercises.
 If the volunteer feels major discomfort, discontinue the exercise and consult your instructor.**

 1. Leave the Shielded Bio Amp Cable attached to the PowerLab.
 Remove the Channel 2 Lead Wires from the Cable and detach the Channel 1 Lead Wires from the Disposable Electrodes, leaving the wires connected to the Bio Amp Cable.